b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Translation.md

 Alright, I guess if we go with divine intervention, we can accept this unprecedented method.
 This recounting could be what contributes to Joseph asserting that this is ["the most correct of any book"](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-4?lang=eng&id=p19#p19) on Earth.

-That does bring into question why there were later [[BoM Changes#Enumeration of Changes|revisions or edits]], though.
+That does bring into question why there were later [[Changes#Enumeration of Changes|revisions or edits]], though.

 &nbsp;